mfroeling/MuscleAtlas-website/pages/muscles/muscle_thigh_psoasmajor.md

 layout: page
 permalink: /muscle/thigh/psoasmajor/

-title: 'The psoasmajor muscle of the thigh'
+title: 'The psoas major muscle of the thigh'
 subheadline: 'Images and discription'

 header: no